Triggers are logical expressions that "evaluate" data gathered by items and represent the current system state.

 While items are used to gather system data, it is highly impractical to follow these data all the time waiting for a condition that is alarming or deserves attention.
 The job of "evaluating" data can be left to trigger expressions.

 Trigger expressions allow to define a threshold of what state of data is "acceptable".
-Therefore, should the incoming data surpass the acceptable state, a trigger is "fired" - or changes status to PROBLEM.
+Therefore, should the incoming data surpass the acceptable state, a trigger is "fired" - or changes its state to PROBLEM.

-Trigger status (the expression) is recalculated every time Zabbix server receives a new value that is part of the expression.
+Trigger state (the expression) is recalculated every time Zabbix server receives a new value that is part of the expression.

 Triggers are evaluated based on history data only; trend data are never considered.